Kelley School of Business, Indiana University

 Andrew Parker is a Data Science and Analytics Manager at Boeing, the world’s largest aerospace and defense company.
-He manages a team of data scientists supporting Boeing Global Services within Digital Aviation & Analytics.
+He manages a team of data scientists supporting Commercial Airplanes’ Commercial Aviation Services (CAS) division.
 His team uses a variety of analytical techniques to provide business solutions to several CAS organizations.
 Parker has also worked in Supplier Management Finance as a data scientist, supported Airplane Development Estimating, and worked in 787 Program Estimating.
 He has been using JMP since 2011 and established it as the gold standard of analytics software for the predictive modeling team in Supplier Management, where it is used for its modeling platform, dynamic visualization capacity, and customization through scripting.
 He studied mathematics and economics at University of Puget Sound and received his master’s in applied statistics from Colorado State University.

 Philip J. Ramsey

 North Haven Group